 - Attend the Couples and Sex Therapy Training Program for two years, which includes Part I: Inter-Analytic Couples Therapy course (six months) and Part II: Human Sexuality, Sex Education and Sex Therapy course (six months).
 Part I and Part II attendance must be repeated in year two of the program to deepen the student's understanding and application of the material.

-- Participate in the Advanced Couples and Sex Therapy Seminar consultation sessions for two years.
+- Participate in the Couples and Sex Therapy Case Consultation course for two years.
 Students must present three or more clinical cases in the consultation sessions to demonstrate training, skills and application of knowledge in both couples therapy and sex therapy.

 - Remain a member in good standing of AACAST.
 If membership in AACAST lapses, certification status will also be considered as lapsed.